-Here at Personal Money Network we rely on feedback from customers, visitors and the general public to ensure our business is providing what people want and need.
+Here at Personal Money Store we rely on feedback from customers, visitors and the general public to ensure our business is providing what people want and need.
 If you have any complaints about any payday loans site please explain in the box below.

 We have done our best to put together complaint resources from each state.
 You can find the states below in alphabetical order.
 If you would like to file your complaint with us please put your information in at the bottom of the page.
 If you would like to file a formal complaint in your state just scroll down until you find your state.
 If we are missing info please let us know.